pruthvim88/Insight-Data-Engineering-Project/README.md

 ## Instructions

--> Place the input files to execute in the directory input \n -> Once the files are placed execute the run.sh script to generate the output files \n -> Validate the results obtained of the files generated based on the contribution date and the location zipcode of the donor \n
+Place the input files to execute in the directory input.

+Once the files are placed execute the run.sh script to generate the output files.

+Validate the results obtained of the files generated based on the contribution date and the location zipcode of the donor.